1,036 related texts · 11 related myths · Page 1 of 22

 Even Moses, our great leader, faced such dilemmas, and the stories of how he navigated them are They reveal not just his wisdom, but also a glimpse into the Divine hand at play in ...

-But what about everyone else?
+What about everyone else?
 Well, Sifrei Devarim 311 sheds some light.
-It interprets the verse about consulting "your elders, and they shall say it to you" (Deuteronomy 32:7) as ...
+It interprets the verse about consulting "your elders, and they shall say it to you" (Deuteronomy 32:7) as a re...

 In Bamidbar Rabbah – that’s a collection of rabbinic teachings connected to the Book of Numbers – there's a fascinating passage about how God commanded Moses to gather seventy men....